ProteinsWebTeam/interpro-docs/docs/homepage.rst

 InterPro resource overview
 ****************

-This section (section A in the figure above) gives an overview of the InterPro resource.
+This section (section 1 in the figure above) gives an overview of the InterPro resource.
 The release version and date is displayed under the graphic.

 .. .. image:: images/homepage/homepage_summary.png